-⚠ Where possible ask for assistance
+Nhere possible ask for assistance

-- It is recommended that any detachable parts are removed before lifting the wheelchair - The folded wheelchair (with armrests and footrests detached, if applicable) should be placed close to and parallel with the car boot. - The person should grip convenient fixed parts of the wheelchair, one hand well forward and the other well - Keeping their back straight the person should bend hips and knees, straighten their legs and lift up the chair (vertically) and balance it on the edge of the boot. - With the weight taken by the wheels resting on the edge of the boot, the chair should be tilted towards the person; when nearly horizontal, it can be slid into the boot.
+- It is recommended that any detachable parts are removed before lifting the wheelchair - The folded wheelchair (with armrests and footrests detached, if applicable) should be placed close to and parallel with the car boot. - The person should grip convenient fixed parts of the wheelchair, one hand well forward and the other well back. - Keeping their back straight the person should bend hips and knees, straighten their legs and lift up the chair (vertically) and balance it on the edge of the boot.